leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 The first step is to decide how big of a block to read.
 For the sake of simplicity, this implementation uses a conservative 20 kilobyte block.
-`USize` is analogous to `size_t` in C---it's an unsigned integer type that is big enough to represent all valid array sizes.
+`USize` is analogous to `size_t` in C—it's an unsigned integer type that is big enough to represent all valid array sizes.
 ```Lean
 {{#include ../../../examples/feline/2/Main.lean:bufsize}}
 ```